AHendley84/jangles-home-boarding/README.md

 # Jangles Home Boarding, Walking & Day Care Website
 Jangles Home Boarding, Walking & Day Care is a small, independent business in Caerphilly, South Wales that was established in 2014.
 It provides a home from home experience for your dog and goes the extra mile to ensure that your dog has the best time possible during their stay.
-It is a service me and my wife have used for 7 years with our two dogs, so we have first-hand experience of how wonderful the service is and how well the dogs are treated.
+It is a service me and my wife have used for 7 years with our two dogs, so we have first-hand experience of how wonderful it is and how well the dogs are treated.
 The business is heavily active on social media, however, they have not had a website for a number of years.
 I believe that a well designed and informative website will be an invaluable tool in providing useful information to new and existing customers whilst promoting the brand.

 ![Visual Representation](documentation/responsive_image.jpg)